wandersonwhcr/nubank-challenge/README.md

 ## tl;dr

-This project defines an API to manage users and transactions, money in or out, controlling the balance.
+This project defines a RESTful API to manage users and transactions, money in or out, controlling the balance.
 It was developed using Clojure as programming language and Leiningen for automating and configuration.

+## Getting Started

+Nubank's Challenge can be started using `docker-compose`.

 ```bash
 docker-compose up
 ```

+Everything will be attached locally on port `3000`.

 ## Usage